imathis/octopress/source/docs/plugins/codeblock/index.markdown

 {% endcodeblock %}

 The last argument `link_text` is optional.
 You may want to link to a source for download file, or documentation on some other site.

+#### Start on a custom line number

+    {% raw %}{% codeblock Coffeescript Tricks lang:coffeescript start:51 %}
+    # Given an alphabet:
+    alphabet = 'abcdefghijklmnopqrstuvwxyz'

+    # Iterate over part of the alphabet:
+    console.log letter for letter in alphabet[4..8]
+    {% endcodeblock %}{% endraw %}

+{% codeblock lang:coffeescript Coffeescript Tricks start:51 %}
+# Given an alphabet:
+alphabet = 'abcdefghijklmnopqrstuvwxyz'

+# Iterate over part of the alphabet:
+console.log letter for letter in alphabet[4..8]
+{% endcodeblock %}